waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Eevee Evolution:** An NPC in Safari Zone North mentioned Eevee can evolve into Flareon or Vaporeon, suggesting multiple evolution paths via stones.
 - **EXP.ALL:** Gives EXP to all party Pokémon, even non-participants, but reduces the total EXP gained per Pokémon.
 Best used for targeted training.

 ## IV.
-Confirmed Facts & Strategic Lessons
-- **Confirmed:** The Saffron City Gym was blocked until Silph Co. was cleared.
-Now that Giovanni is defeated, the gym is accessible.
-- **Lesson:** Defeated Rival Pixel on Silph Co.
-7F.
-His team was tough, especially the Alakazam and Flareon.
-My strategic switching was key to victory.
-- **Lesson:** Route 19 trainers are significantly higher level than my team.
-Grinding is necessary before proceeding further south.
-- **Lesson:** Some gates in Silph Co. are not opened by the CARD KEY and likely require a different switch or event.
-- **Marker Labeling Protocol (v1):** For all defeated trainers, I will use the standardized label 'Trainer defeated'.

-## V. Active Hypotheses
+Active Hypotheses & Lessons Learned
 - **Hypothesis:** Seafoam Islands contains a legendary Pokémon.
+- **Hypothesis:** The Saffron Gym teleporter maze may require defeating all trainers to solve.
 - **Visual Bug:** In battle, NEPTUNE (LAPRAS) is sometimes displayed as a GHOST type, though its actual typing is Water/Ice.
-- **Lesson:** Bite (Normal) is NOT super-effective against HAUNTER (Ghost/Poison).
-My previous assumption was wrong.
+- **Marker Labeling Protocol (v1):** For all defeated trainers, I will use the standardized label 'Trainer defeated'.

-## VI.
-Agent & Tool Failures and Fixes
+## V. Agent & Tool Failures and Fixes
 - **`battle_strategist_agent` Debugging (Turn 49558):** The agent repeatedly failed to be redefined due to persistent JSON errors.
 Hypothesis: The schema was too complex.
 Fix: Successfully redefined the agent with a minimal schema focused only on status-checking logic.
 Next Step: Incrementally restore the agent's full functionality (type analysis, move selection) while ensuring schema validity at each step.